fdsayre/fdsayre.github.io/_apar2024/apar2024_professional_makerspace.md

 This model has proven effective through multiple staffing changes and has enabled greater innovation than would have been possible with a more traditional approach.
 It has also been a lot more fun.

 - Worked with Library Administration to ensure adequate staffing throughout the year
-- Managed staffing changes, including having 3 staff members move onto better positions or post-secondary institutions
+- Managed staffing changes, including having 3 staff members move onto better positions within our organization or to do additional post-secondary education
 - Trained new staff as needed, including 5 during the period covered by this APAR
 - Developed and oversee team infrastructure, including the use of Teams for communication, a shared email address, calendars, etc.
 - Developed a shared chairing model for our operations team, where we all share chairing meetings.